HIV and Women

 Are there any issues that affect HIV treatment in women?

 Treatment with HIV medicines (called antiretroviral therapy or ART) is recommended for everyone with HIV.
-Treatment with HIV medicines helps people with HIV live longer, healthier lives.
+Treatment with HIV medicines helps people with HIV live long, healthy lives.
 ART also reduces the risk of HIV transmission.

 People should start taking HIV medicines as soon as possible after HIV is diagnosed.
 However, birth control and pregnancy are two issues that can affect HIV treatment in women.